Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Experiments

 Several interesting trends can be found in this table.
-One particularly surprising trend is that the presence of dropout is a very good indicator of a statistically significant degredation in accuracy.
+One particularly surprising trend is that the presence of dropout is a very good indicator of a degradation in accuracy.
 Interestingly, the only exceptions to this are the two synthetic datasets, where dropout is associated with an improvement in accuracy.
-The combination of batch normalisation with LCC is one of the more reliable approaches to regularisation on the tabular classification datasets considered.
-In particular, the LCC-$\ell_\infty$ method combined with batch normalisation achieves the highest mean accuracy on seven of the 10 datasets.
-On the other three datasets, either all regularisers are ineffective, or LCC-$\ell_\infty$ is still present in the best combination of regularisation schemes.
+LCC is one of the more reliable approaches to regularisation.
+In particular, the LCC-$\ell_\infty$ method achieves the highest mean accuracy on eight of the 10 datasets.
+On the other two datasets there is no substantial difference in performance between all methods.
 This provides strong evidence that LCC-$\ell_\infty$ is a good choice for regularisation of neural network models trained on tabular data.

-These results can also be visualised using a critical difference diagram~\citep{demvsar2006}, as shown in Figure~\ref{fig:critical-diff}.
-The average rank of LCC-$\ell_\infty$ combined with batch normalisation is 2.6, which is considerably higher than the next best method: batch normalisation, with an average rank of 5.9.
-However, there is insufficient evidence to be able to state that LCC-$\ell_\infty$ significantly outperforms batch normalisation.
-It can also be seen from this diagram that the LCC-$\ell_\infty$ with batch normalisation is statistically significantly better than most of the combinations of regularisers that include dropout.
+These results can also be visualised using a critical difference diagram~\citep{demsar2006}, as shown in Figure~\ref{fig:critical-diff}.
+The average rank of LCC-$\ell_\infty$ is just over 1.5, whereas the next best method---using no regularisation at all---achieves an average rank of just over 3.5.
+However, there is insufficient evidence to be able to state that LCC-$\ell_\infty$ statistically significantly outperforms standard neural networks.
+Nevertheless, it can also be seen from this diagram that LCC-$\ell_\infty$ is statistically significantly better than most of the combinations of regularisers that include dropout.